TechEarl

 sudo systemctl reload ssh # or: reload sshd

 Keep your current session open and confirm a fresh ssh youruser@server still works before closing it.
-PermitRootLogin prohibit-password is a middle ground: it blocks root password logins but still allows a root SSH key (useful for some automation); no blocks root entirely.
+(On Debian and Ubuntu the service unit is ssh; on RHEL and Fedora it is sshd.)
+PermitRootLogin takes four values: no blocks root entirely, prohibit-password blocks root password logins but still allows a root SSH key (useful for some automation), forced-commands-only allows a root key only to run a pre-set command, and yes is the permissive setting you are removing.

 Lock the root password (console too)